AlohaBush/SuperTasker3000/README.md

 # Telegram Task Planner Bot

-A lightweight personal Telegram bot that uses an Excel workbook as a task planner.

-The bot keeps tasks and lets you manage them from Telegram: add tasks, list tasks, move due dates, rename tasks, mark tasks as completed, delete tasks after confirmation, and receive digests.
+A lightweight personal Telegram bot that keeps tasks and lets you manage them from Telegram: add tasks, list tasks, move due dates, rename tasks, mark tasks as completed, delete tasks after confirmation, and receive digests.

-This repository is prepared for public GitHub use.
-It must not contain real Telegram tokens, LLM API keys, private chat IDs, runtime state, or personal task data.

 For now Bot supports commands only on Russian.